Proven Ways to Improve Ad Performance On Google And Social

-Ever think to yourself, “No one in history has ever created such a compelling ad – I’m going to make a million bucks!”?
+Ever think to yourself, “No one in history has ever created such a compelling ad – I’m going to make a million bucks!”, but when you check back, your conversions just aren’t there?

 Why Are My Ads Not Converting?